 V.A.T. is not included.

-Accommodation package includes; 3 night accommodation between September 16 – 18, 2018, all inclusive facilities at Susesi Luxury’s structure.
+Accommodation package includes; 3 night accommodation between September 6 – 9, 2020, full board facilities at Swissotel, Ankara.

 Please contact official symposium agency DMR Congress Organization Services Tourism Inc. for your accommodation (email@example.com)

 Isbank Ankara Başkent Branch

 TL Account : 4398 – 0002347 IBAN: TR730006400000143980002347

 • Please note that, accommodation reservations will be confirmed by DMR Tourism ( Fax no: +90 312 442 04 10) after you send the registration form.